MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

   bio: swelljoe
   description: Working with ugly old websites using Mojo::UserAgent and Mojo::DOM
 ---
 Following brian d foy's great write-up of using Mojo::DOM selectors from Day 5, I thought it'd be fun to talk about some website migration scripts I recently built using Mojo::UserAgent and Mojo::DOM, two powerful aspects of Mojolicious.
-There was a time when Perl ruled the internet; it was the glue that held it all together.
-The world has changed and there is more than one kind of glue for the internet today.
-But, when I started looking at updating an old website that hasn't been updated in roughly 15 years (it's gotten new content, but the design and HTML template is the same), I found myself looking to Perl as the simplest option, because of the strength of Mojo::UserAgent and Mojo::DOM.
+I've never used Mojo for a project before, but when I started looking at updating an old website that hasn't been updated in roughly 15 years (it's gotten new content, but the design is unchanged) Mojo::UserAgent and Mojo::DOM looked great.
 In the past I would have used regexes, and then I would likely have had to add a bunch of special cases where the regex didn't quite match, and then after a few hours of fighting I would have resigned myself to cleaning up the remaining handful of broken pages by hand.
 No more!
 Mojo::DOM always gets it right, and with alarmingly little code.
 ---

 ##From Static Site to Static Site Generator